What’s that strange noise that kind of sounds like white noise, or wind in your ears? Why can’t anyone else hear it? It’s not your imagination.

 Fortunately, it’s probably not “phantom ring syndrome,” a condition where people who use cell phones excessively think they hear their phone ring, buzz, or beep when no one’s calling or texting them.

 You can still hear what people say.
-It just sounds like there’s some sound transposed on top everything you hear.
+It just sounds like there’s some sound transposed on top of everything you hear.

 Let’s look at where this white noise comes from, what it is, and what you may be able to do to reduce or get rid of it.